-- Minimum of 3.5 GPA in School coursework, including successful completion of N4512 Research Critique and Utilization with a grade of A. - Merit of a proposal/statement for Honors participation.
-This should be no longer than one page double-spaced, using APA fifth edition guidelines, and should describe the candidate's career goals and reason for applying to the Honors Program.
-If the candidate has a particular research interest, it should be included in this satement.
-However, it is not necessary to have a predetermined research interest to be considered eligible, as the candidate's interest would be used only to facilitate placement with a particular mentor.
-Note: identifying a particular interest does not guarantee placement with that type of research mentor. - Faculty recommendation.
+- Submit an application at the end of the first semester - Be a full time student - Have a minimum of 3.7 GPA in nursing school coursework - Be enrolled in the N4512W Research Critique and Utilization course. - Submit an application statement.
+This statement should be no longer than one page and should describe the candidate's career goals, reason for applying to the Honors Program and include a particular research interest.
+The candidate's interest would be used only to facilitate placement with a particular mentor.
+However, identifying a particular interest does not guarantee placement with that type of research mentor. - Submit two (2) faculty recommendations